24th Mechanized Brigade (Ukraine): World War II

-After clearing the village of Anyutino by the Red Army the Divisional Colour was taken out of the cemetery and directed on to restoration.
-On February 20, 1944, the restored Colour of the former division was solemnly turned over in a Presentation of Colours ceremony to the 24th Rifle Division (2nd formation).
-For his finding of the division's Colour, D.N.
-Tyapin has been honoured by being forever listed on the rolls of the 1st company of one of the division's regiments.
+After the clearing of the village of Anyutino by the Red Army, the Divisional Colour was taken out of the cemetery and restored.
+On February 20, 1944, it was solemnly handed in a Presentation of Colours ceremony to the 24th Rifle Division (2nd formation).
+D.N.
+Tyapin was honoured for having found the division's Colour by being listed on the rolls of the 1st company of one of the division's regiments.

 2nd formation

-The 24th Rifle Division was reformed on 7 January 1942 by renumbering the 412th Rifle Division, which had been formed in Kirov Oblast as part of the Arkhangelsk Military District in December 1941 from the 48th Reserve Rifle Brigade.
+The 24th Rifle Division was re-formed on 7 January 1942 by renumbering the 412th Rifle Division, which had been formed in Kirov Oblast as part of the Arkhangelsk Military District in December 1941 from the 48th Reserve Rifle Brigade.
 The 412th included the 1355th, 1357th, and 1358th Rifle Regiments in addition to the 1022nd Artillery Regiment and the 910th Separate Communications Battalions, along with smaller units.
 It was relocated to the southwestern part of Vologda Oblast before being renumbered as the 24th.
 The new division did not inherit the traditions of the Iron Division, although it reused the regimental numbers of the latter.
 Personnel from the 29th Reserve Rifle Brigade and the 385th Howitzer Artillery Regiment formed the new 24th along with others from the Arkhangelsk Military District.

-During war this division was part of armies in the Western, Kalinin, Stalingrad, Don, and Southwest fronts, from April until May 1944.
+During the war this division was part of armies in the Western, Kalinin, Stalingrad, Don, and Southwest fronts, from April until May 1944.
 In 1945 it was part of the 18th Army of the 4th Ukrainian Front.

-The Division participated in Battle of Stalingrad, the Donbas offensive operation, clearing of Left-bank Ukraine, in Zhytomyr–Berdychiv offensive, Kamianets–Podilskyi pocket, Lviv–Sandomierz offensive, East - Carpathian, Western - Carpathian, Moravia - Ostrava and the Prague offensive operations.
+The Division participated in the Battle of Stalingrad, the Donbas offensive operation, clearing of Left-bank Ukraine, in Zhytomyr–Berdychiv offensive, Kamianets–Podilskyi pocket, Lviv–Sandomierz offensive, East - Carpathian, Western - Carpathian, Moravia - Ostrava and the Prague offensive operations.

 The division's combat actions finished on June 24, 1945, 100 km away from Prague.
 The last platoon of the division, led by Captain Klyuyev, took part in the Moscow Victory Parade of 1945.

-On July 10, 1945, the division was disbanded, and its number given to the 294th Rifle Division which became the 24th Rifle Division (3rd formation).
+On July 10, 1945, the division was disbanded, and its number given to the 294th Rifle Division, which became the 24th Rifle Division (3rd formation).

 Cold War

-In 1957, the 24th Rifle Division became the 24th Motor Rifle Division.
+In June 1957, the 24th Rifle Division became the 24th Motor Rifle Division.
 The redesignation occurred at Yavoriv, Lviv Oblast, Carpathian Military District, and the division, later brigade, has been based there since that date.
 On 21 February 1968, it was awarded the Order of the October Revolution.

+Then-Major Igor Rodionov commanded a motorised rifle regiment in the division (the "Iron Division") in the Carpathian Military District from 1970 to 1973.

 In 1982, the division was to be upgraded to an army corps (on the lines of the 5th Guards and 48th Guards in Belorussia and the Transbaikal), but the plans were cancelled.
 The division was used as a testbed for new equipment.

+By the late 1980s the division's honorific titles included "Samaro-Ylyanovskaya, Zheleznaya, Berdichevskaya, four times Red Banner orders of the October Revolution, Suvorov and Bogdan Khmelnitskiy Motorised Rifle Division."